oneki/oneki.github.io/docs/hooks/140-use-local-service.md

       // Call a reducer method to update the state yield call(this.setLoading, true);

-      // create the user on the back end const savedUser = yield call(asyncPost, `${settings.server.baseUrl}/users`, user);
+      // send a request to the backend to create the user const savedUser = yield call(asyncPost, `${settings.server.baseUrl}/users`, user);

       // Call a reducer method to update the state